Wincle

 Wincle is a village and civil parish in the Cheshire East district of Cheshire, England.
 It holds parish meetings, rather than parish council meetings.

 Wincle has a pub, brewery and school.
-There are several Listed buildings including St Michael's Church.
+There are several listed buildings and scheduled monuments, including St Michael's Church.

+Across the River Dane, which is the border between Cheshire and Staffordshire, sits the neighbouring village of Danebridge.